 - Bananas: 4.5 to 5.2

-As you see, most fruits have an acidic pH, so it's easy to understand why the alkaline diet doesn't really make sense.
-Most plans consist of about 80 percent alkaline foods and 20 percent acidic foods, which limits your choices.
-Health organizations worldwide emphasize the benefits of fruit consumption.
+Most fruits have an acidic pH.
+But health organizations, such as the USDA, emphasize the benefits of eating fruit every day.
 An alkaline diet is pretty low in fruits, which may result in vitamin and mineral deficiencies.

-Pineapple is also the only dietary source of bromelain, an enzyme that supports protein digestion, fights inflammation and may protect against cancer.
-This naturally occurring compound may be just as potent as non-steroidal anti-inflammatory drugs, according to a January 2017 review published by Aga Khan University.
+Pineapple is also the only dietary source of bromelain, an enzyme that supports protein digestion and is linked to fighting inflammation.
+This naturally occurring compound may be just as potent as non-steroidal anti-inflammatory drugs, according to a January 2017 review by Aga Khan University.

 - BioMed Research International: "Importance of pH Homeostasis in Metabolic Health and Diseases: Crucial Role of Membrane Proton Transport"

 - American Association for Clinical Chemistry: "Acidosis and Alkalosis"

 - American Institute for Cancer Research: "Alkaline Diets"